ElianCordoba/softwareontheroad/src/content/react-hooks.md

 # The `useState` hook 🎲

-  The most easy to use and understand of all the hooks.
-It's porpuse is to store state in a functional component.
+  The easiest to use and understand all the hooks.
+Its purpose is to store the state in a functional component.

-  > Well, technicaly we are not storing state inside it, but hooking into the a dictionary (key-value) of states that are handle by the react library under the hood. _But we are not going to deep into that details for now_
+  > Well, technically we are not storing state inside it, but hooking into the dictionary (key-value) of states that are handled by the react library under the hood. _But we are not going to deep into that details for now_

   ```javascript
   import React, { useState } from 'react';